INC1N3R4T0R/Tech-Lab/README.md

 This lab is a guide towards simulating a corporate network on a smaller scale with primary focus over the responsibilities of an IT support professional.

-IT support
-: IT support is about offering assistance to employees and the wider organization for technology-related issues.
+IT support is about offering assistance to employees and the wider organization for technology-related issues.
 Its purpose is to provide users with answers to problems they may be experiencing.
 In a business environment, IT support can also encompass the setup, installation, and configuration of equipment, plus much more.

 <h3>+ Prerequisites</h3>